ucfopen/canvasapi/DEPLOY.md

 Create a merge request from `master` to `stable`, and merge.

-Tag the merge commit with the version number: `git tag -a v0.0.0  -m "Release version 0.0.0" abc1234`
+Tag the merge commit with the version number: `git tag -s v0.0.0  -m "Release version 0.0.0" abc1234`

 Push the tag: `git push origin v0.0.0`